ktrnka/company-detective/README.md

 - Company Website: Extracts information directly from the company's official website.
 - Reddit: Collects relevant discussions and mentions of the company.

-## Asynchronous Processing

-The project now utilizes asynchronous programming techniques, particularly for Reddit data fetching and processing, which improves overall performance and efficiency.

 ## Contributing

 Contributions are welcome!
 Please contact Keith for more information on how to contribute, as the repository isn't currently set up for open contributions.